-A meeting was held on the afternoon of Saturday 25th October 1919 (imaugural meeting) at Mortimer Hall, great Portland Street to establish a nursing union - The Union for Trained Nurses.
+A meeting was held on the afternoon of Saturday 25th October 1919 (inaugural meeting) at Mortimer Hall, Great Portland Street to establish a nursing Union - The Union for Trained Nurses.

 Miss MaCallum moved a resolution that immediate steps be taken to form a professional union.
 Miss MacDonald seconded stating "never had there been a time of greater crisis for the nurses. thousands were out of employment because they could not secure a living wage"

 The resolution to form a union was declared carried by a large majority

 Report from the Times newspaper 27th October 1919

 In her last few days she was nursed at the Elizabeth Garrett Anderson Hospital in Euston (now UNISON headquarter) and died on the morning of 14th June 1926.